riceissa/issarice.com/wiki/vim.md

   insert mode and start executing normal mode commands (I now use just `C-r+` in insert mode though, or `"+P` in normal mode). `C-l` is actually the default escape in evim, so it's somewhat strange that the mapping doesn't also exist in Vim itself (edit: I actually just found out why.
-Apparently vim can't keep track of separate key mappings for vim and evim, so if one maps `C-l` to `<esc>`, then, since escape is disabled in evim, one can never escape easy mode!).
+Apparently vim can't keep track of separate key mappings for vim and evim, so if one maps `C-l` to `<esc>`, then, since escape is disabled in evim, one can never escape easy mode!
+Luckily I don't ever use easy mode---I think Neovim removes it, in fact---so I have the luxury of leaving Vim in this broken state).
 One problem I've had so far though: in linewise insert completion mode with `C-x` `C-l`, hitting `C-l` again will just shift through the completions instead of escaping.
 To break out, one must use `C-[` or `C-e` as usual.